What kind of body can someone have after dying?

 Paul wrote in Philippians 3 conversely that Jesus "will(-change-the)-APPEARANCE (of) the body (of) our HUMBLENESS" (Philippians 3:21) that we have on the earth in the flesh, to later be "similar-in-FORM (to) the body (of) His GLORY" (Philippians 3:21) as "our place-of-citizenship is in (the) heavens" (Philippians 3:20).

-This could suggest that our body of flesh on the earth will later have a change in appearance when being in the heavens so as to be similar in form to the form of God, the body of the glory of Jesus which Jesus has in the heavens.
+This could suggest that our body of flesh on the earth will later have a change in appearance when being in glory in the heavens so as to be similar in form to the form of God, the body of the glory of Jesus which Jesus has in the heavens.

 The Greek words used in Philippians chapters 2 and 3 can be linked: